Caramel Banana Layer Cake

 I think the day I fell in love with him though was the day we realized we both had a very real and true love for all things banana.
 Not everyone is a true banana lover.
 You know, the kind that picks out the banana runts, the banana popsicles, the banana taffy taffy.
 It was like I’d met my match. 😉

 So naturally when I made this cake, the hubs declared it his.
-He takes quite of a few of the desserts I make to work and when I offered this one, he very clearly stated that it was his cake and his cake only.
+He takes many of the desserts I make to work and when I offered this one, he very clearly stated that it was his cake and his cake only.
 Clearly he is still the same man I fell in love with 15 years ago. 🙂

 And I can’t blamed him for wanting this cake all to himself.
 If I weren’t in the process of trying to eat healthy, it would have been all mine.